mgoldgirsh/rl-robot-navigation/README.md

 pip3 install -r requirements.txt
 ```

-Run `dqn.py` for DQN learning, or run `imitation.py` for immitation learning.
+Run `dqn.py` for DQN learning, `point_and_shoot.py` for "point and shoot" algorithm, or run `imitation.py` for imitation learning.
 Train and see results! :)

 ## Algorithms used for Training